splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-wizardconfig.rst

 - Use the check box options in the guided setup to limit the scope of your data collection.
 These are the available options:

   - Amazon Cost and Usage Metrics
-  - CloudWatch Metrics polling (you can disable it altogether, or disable the polling but enable AWS Metric Streams instead)
+  - CloudWatch Metrics polling (you can deactivate it altogether, or deactivate the polling but activate AWS Metric Streams instead)
   - CloudWatch Logs
   - AWS regions to fetch data from
   - AWS services to fetch data from